The Rainbow Alliance of The Bahamas (RAB)

 In 2003, the issue put conservative Anglicans at odds with the liberal Episcopal Church in the US, which that year consecrated an openly gay bishop in New Hampshire.
 Tensions between the two sides grew stronger in 2006 after the Episcopal Church elected same-sex unions supporter Katharine Jefferts Schori as Presiding Bishop of the US arm of Anglicanism.

-RAB spokesperson, Erin Greene told The Tribune newspaper (on Jan.
+Rainbow Alliance spokesperson, Erin Greene told The Tribune newspaper (on Jan.
 17, 2007) that she was hoping the church leaders would engage in an “honest discussion” about homosexuals and the relationship gays and lesbians play in the church.
 “I would like to ask the Anglican Church in The Bahamas to begin to be honest with its congregation,” said Ms Greene.
 “Particularly,” she continued, “to be honest with gay members about their participation with their church and how they will be allowed to participate in the Christian community in their country.”

 Ms Greene also took issue with The Nassau Guardian’s editorial about the five-day meeting.
 The editorial was very negative towards gays, effectively promoting spiritual violence against our community and referring to us a cancer to the body of the Church.
 Another response to the editorial entitled, “The Promise of Transformation,” was written by Helen Klonaris, a longtime champion of equal rights.
 Ms Klonaris writes a column in The Guardian every Wednesday.

-• LOCAL GLBT NEWS FROM 2006:
+• LOCAL LGBT NEWS FROM 2006:

 • LECTURERS THREATEN TO SUE OVER BROKEBACK BAN